egmnklc/social-app/README.md

 # Reactivities
-This project will be a full-stack social media web app.
+This is be a full-stack social media web app.